Leosouthey/exposed-wiki/Contributing.md

-# How to contribute to Exposed project
+# How to contribute to Exposed project342
 ## What to contribute
 When you had faced some problems or absent functionality in Exposed, feel free to search through [opened issues](https://github.com/JetBrains/Exposed/issues) to find a similar one.
 If there is no such an issue, you could try to resolve it by yourself and provide us with Pull Request (see below).